 AI or artificial intelligence is no more a buzzword that resonates in the IT industry alone.
-No more it’s a boring topic understood and discussed by technology scholars or so-called nerds on television show.
+No more it?s a boring topic understood and discussed by technology scholars or so-called nerds on the television show.
 Rather, it is touching and inspiring lives, and transforming businesses like anything.

 We are to seek the answer to how AI is helping Coca Cola to transform its processes and, ultimately, add value to the customer experience (CX).

 With over 1000 brands of soft drinks including Diet Coke, Diet Coke Caffeine-Free, Coca-Cola Life, Afri-Cola and much more to its credit the company doesn?t need any introduction.
 Let?s see how the Coca Cola Company, a totally non-tech brand, is harnessing the untold potential of AI to drive growth in 200 plus countries.

 1. Learning the Consumer?s Taste and Innovating the Product Line

 You might have come across this kind of self-service fountains or vending machines in restaurants or workplaces installed by Coca Cola or its partners.
 They allow consumers to choose and mix the flavors as per their taste.

 Coca Cola does a bit smart work by equipping its machines with chips or sensors that can read and collect data, and later decodes that mountain of data with AI to understand the choice of consumers.
 The insights help it to diversify and innovate its canned product lines.
 Cherry Sprite is one such product that has been ideated based on the intelligence gained through the vending machines.

 You will like reading this: Why AI is Important for Your Social Networking App

 The company is also planning to make its vending machine more intelligent with AI bots like Alexa and Siri.
 So, next time when you step into a restaurant and happen to find any Coca-Cola machine, you must not forget to experiment and see how voice assistant works.

 2. Making its Products Healthier